herschel666/conditional-callback/README.md

   value: x => typeof x === 'string'
 };

-// Next, you define that callback function
+// Next, we define the callback function
+// without the nested condition.
+The passed in
+// state-object will have the properties
+// `log` and `value`.
-// without the nested condition. const callback = state => console.log('Current value:', state.value);
+const callback = state => console.log('Current value:', state.value);

-// After that you combine both to a conditional callback.
+// After that we combine both in a conditional callback.
 This
-// creates a new function, that takes a state-object and calls
+// creates a new function, which takes a state-object and calls
-// the side-effect when the condition is fulfilled.
+// the side-effect when the conditions are fulfilled.
 // It also always returns the passed in state-object without
 // touching it!!
 const conditionalCallback = createConditionalCallback(selector, callback);

-const invalidState = {...};
+const someState = {...};
-const result = conditionalCallback(invalidState);
+const result = conditionalCallback(someState);
-// result === invalidState => `true`
+// result === someState => `true`
 ```

 The derived function can now be used to have your side-effect function be called when the conditions are met.